Willie Bosket: Subsequent crimes

 Since his conviction for the 1989 assault, Bosket (NYSDOCS inmate number 84A6391) has been housed in solitary confinement.
 While at Woodbourne, nominally a medium-security prison, Bosket was housed in a specially-built plexiglass-lined cell stripped of everything but a cot and a sink/toilet combination, with four video cameras watching him at all times.
 He was only allowed out of his cell for one hour a day, apart from medical visits and haircuts.
 Although he was allowed visitors, they could only speak to him through a window in his cell.

 Bosket once declared "war" on a prison system that he claimed made him a "monster," and was cited for almost 250 disciplinary violations from 1985 to 1994.
 However, he has not had a disciplinary violation since 1994.
 According to a 2008 report in The New York Times, due to his numerous incidents of violence during the 1980s and 1990s, he was initially not slated to move into the general population until 2046, when he will be 84 years old.
 Department spokesman Erik Kriss told the Times, "This guy was violent or threatening violence every day.
 Granted, it has been a while, but there are consequences for being violent in prison.
 We have zero tolerance for that."

-He has since been transferred to Five Points, a maximum-security prison.
+He was later transferred to Five Points Correctional Facility, a maximum-security prison.
 Although he is still in solitary confinement, he is evaluated periodically, and due to his clean disciplinary record in recent years may join the general population sooner than 2046.
-In December 2022, Bosket is listed as being incarcerated in the Wende Correctional Facility.
+By December 2022, Bosket had been transferred to Wende, another maximum-security facility.